SrinithiSaiprasath/SrinithiSaiprasath/README.md

 - 👯 I’m looking to collaborate on **Machine Learning & Big Data Projects**

-- 👨‍💻 All of my projects are available at  [MyPortfolio](https://srinithisaiprasath.netlify.app/)

 - 📫 How to reach me **scsrinithi@gmail.com**

 - ⚡ Fun fact **I code with shit tons of passion**